Pet Care Pro Show, Pet Health Tips

 Preventing these skin issues from spreading starts with making sure your pets environment is free of any of these ringworm spores, bacteria or yeasts.
 If you have a pet that gets ringworm, vacuum your carpets, furniture, and other fabrics frequently, and throw the bag away right away.

 Whatever disinfectant you use, be sure it kills fungal spores, bacteria, and yeasts!
 Fungal spores are the size of dust and can fly around and bury themselves everywhere.
-Disinfect all bedding, laundry, cages, kennels and equipment with a disinfectant that has residual properties, such as Health Guard Laundry Additive and Disinfectant.
+Disinfect all bedding, laundry, cages, kennels and equipment with a disinfectant that has residual properties.

 Chlorhexidine disinfectant is very good at controlling bacteria, yeast, and fungi including ringworm, plus it’s safe and can be used in and around the kittens or puppies while nursing.
 Oxine, Rescue, and Virkon also work well.
 Fogging with Oxine helps get a handle on fungal spores.
 It settles where we can’t get the spray disinfectant and hopefully gets the spores in those tiny spaces.